-Online reviews for local businesses have become more important than ever.
+Online reviews for local businesses have become more critical than ever.
 Found everywhere across every industry, they are highly trusted and can significantly impact your business.

 Don’t take our word for it; consider this:

-- Over 50% of customers say they will only buy from businesses that have online reviews and a minimum overall review rating of 4 stars.
+- Over 50% of customers say they will only buy from businesses with online reviews and a minimum overall review rating of 4 stars.

-- 70% of consumers are more likely to give a local business a shot if there are positive reviews.
+- 70% of consumers are likelier to give a local business a shot if there are positive reviews.

 Think of online reviews as the modern-day word-of-mouth, which small businesses relied on for success years ago.
-The same is true today; people are just getting internet information instead of their neighbors.
+The same is true today; people get internet information instead of their neighbors.

-Before dismissing the importance of online reviews, look at ten reasons to make good business sense to make customer reviews an essential part of your marketing strategy.
+Before dismissing the importance of online reviews, consider ten reasons to make good business sense and make customer reviews an essential part of your marketing strategy.

 1. Review Ratings Can Improve Your Local SEO Visibility

-It makes sense that the number, velocity, and different types of reviews you have are going to be a significant factor in boosting your SEO when you think about it.
+It makes sense that the number, velocity, and different types of reviews you have will be a significant factor in boosting your SEO when you think about it.

-Search engines help users find the best service, product, and information quickly.
+Search engines help users quickly find the best service, product, and information.